kubakubakuba/webeval/README.md

 - [x] Users can view their last submissions (before it gets overwritten by new one of the same task)
 - [x] User will see their best score and the their latest submission score in the leaderboard
 - [ ] Move qtrsvim into docker container, for security reasons / into an isolate utility
-- [ ] Implement maximum number of register requests for one IP adress / time
 - [ ] Delete old, not needed submissions (not the latest and the best for each task and user, other can be deleted)
 - [ ] Split submission table into pure submissions and results
-- [ ] Add the starting template file to each task (instead of one template for all tasks)
+- [X] Add the starting template file to each task (instead of one template for all tasks)
-- [ ] Remove the explicit declaration of do_comapare_registers and do_compare_memory, and implicitly set them to True, if the reference registers or memory are set
+- [X] Remove the explicit declaration of do_comapare_registers and do_compare_memory, and implicitly set them to True, if the reference registers or memory are set
 - [ ] Move database info into .env file
-- [ ] Register confirm email
+- [X] Register confirm email
-- [ ] Password reset
+- [X] Password reset

 ## Database structure